Selecting companion plants that thrive with carrots can help ward off pests and diseases and prevent other garden troubles.

 Tomatoes

-Tomatoes not only improve the flavor of carrots, but the α-tomatine they contain will repel certain insects [1].
-They will also provide shade to keep carrots cool.
+Tomatoes improve the flavor of carrots, and the α-tomatine they contain repels certain insects [1].
+They also provide shade to keep carrots cool.

 See also: best companion plants for tomatoes.